 Direct search (in known database)

-When you know a database, you will have Statistics is a category you can select in the list of search engines of the University Library.
 Most selected search engines below are freely accessible on the internet, except for the OECD database (you will have to log in with your solisID).
+'Statistics' is also category you can select in the list of search engines of the University Library.

 Indirect search (for more databases)